Aanand-Pawara/Aanand-Pawara/README.md

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">

-- 🎮 I make silly and smart things that might fry your machine
+- 🎮 I build everything from playful experiments to complex systems that push machines to their limits
-- 🧠 I love building systems that just... *work*
+- 🧠 I specialize in designing architectures that are reliable, scalable,... *work*
-- 💻 Clean C# code gives me actual joy
+- 💻 Writing clean, efficient, and maintainable code is my version of fun
-- 🔧 My games are chaotic, cute, and sometimes slightly cursed
+- 🔧 My projects range from polished to delightfully chaotic sometimes both at once

 ---
 <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="35">&nbsp; ***Current Chaos***